Comparing Medicare, Medicare Advantage, Medigap and Medicaid

 Medicare Part D

-Many Part C plans include prescription coverage through Part D. If you already have Part D prescription coverage, it cannot be combined with Part C plans that also provide Part D prescription drug coverage.
-If you have both, you will be disenrolled from Part C and instead returned to Original Medicare with the addition of Part D coverage.
+Part D cannot be combined with Part C plans that provide prescription drug coverage.
+If you have both, you will be disenrolled from Part C and instead returned to Original Medicare with Part D coverage.

 Medicaid